zeagle848/todo-list/README.md

 ### Control Module

-The application is controlled by a class module called Todo.
-Like the library application, the todo application uses session storage.
-Every time the user adds, deletes or edits a todo item or project the Todo class uses session storage to store the changes.
-When the class is instantiated, it retrieves the todo and project data from session storage.
-The program retrieves the todo items by using the `getTodoList()` method.
-The argument passed to this method determines what set of todo items is returned. `all-projects` returns all todo items regardless of project, `today` returns all todo items due on the current day, `week` returns all todo items due this week and you can also pass a project name to only return todo items associated with that specific project.
+The application is state controlled rather than class controlled.
+We have one folder named state that has 4 files within it.
+Each file serves a specific purpose but the heart of the functionality of the application itself is within the storage file.
+The storage file gets, sets, and removes any data associated with the todo list app.
+For example if I wanted to query a specific set of todo items I can use the `getTodoItems()` function which has a single `selectedFilter` parameter.
+I can filter based on a specific project, todo items due today, todo items due this week or simply all todo items.

+The state object that holds the data for all the todo items and projects is built to be immutable.
+That means that rather changing data within a single todo item within the state object we returnn a copy of the previous state with only the changes we want.
+So if we were for example wanting to edit a specific todo items description we would find that single todo item based on its unique ID, update its description and return a whole new state with only change being the description of that specific todo item.

 ## Testing